Contact us: +61 8 8303 0961

 In September 2023, the Office for Women in collaboration with the Attorney General's Department held a series of information sessions on the draft Bill to criminalise coercive control, the Criminal Law Consolidation (Coercive Control) Amendment Bill 2023.
 A copy of the PowerPoint presentation from the session is below.

-View the Powerpoint presentation here for the Criminal Law Consolidation (Coercive Control) Amendment (Community)
+Presentation for the Criminal Law Consolidation (Coercive Control) Amendment (Community) (PDF 2.3 MB)

 Discussion papers: